Randomly Assigned First Differences?: Introduction

-We start our investigation by regressing $\Delta D_g$ on $D_{g,1}$, and we find that the two variables are strongly positively correlated: industries where imports increased the most already had larger imports in 1999.
+For that purpose, we start by regressing $\Delta D_g$ on $D_{g,1}$, and we find that the two variables are strongly positively correlated: industries where imports increased the most already had larger imports in 1999.
 Then, $\widehat{\beta}$ could suffer from an omitted variable bias, and here is some intuition.
 Assume that the US-employment response to one dollar of Chinese imports becomes more negative from 1999 to 2007 ($S_2<S_1<0$ in \eqref{eq:toylinearmodel}).
-For instance, Chinese imports might become more substitutable to US production over time, as Chinese firms increase their value added \citep{chor2021growing}.
-Then, consider an industry $h$ with high imports $D_{h,1}$ in 1999, and an industry $\ell$ with low 1999 imports $D_{\ell,1}$.
-Because $S_2<S_1<0$, the employment of $h$ is more negatively affected by $D_{h,1}$ imports in 2007 than in 1999.
-The employment of $\ell$ is also more negatively affected by $D_{\ell,1}$ imports in 2007 than in 1999, but the change in the effect is more negative for $h$ owing to its larger baseline imports: $D_{\ell,1}<D_{h,1}\Rightarrow D_{h,1}(S_2-S_1)<D_{\ell,1}(S_2-S_1)$.
-Then, even if industries' imports do not change from 1999 to 2007, industry $h$ will experience a larger employment decrease from 1999 to 2007 than industry $\ell$.
-Therefore, due to the correlation between $\Delta D_g$ on $D_{g,1}$, the FD regression will mistakenly attribute to $\Delta D_g$ decreases in employment that would have happened without any import change, leading it to overestimate the effect of those imports.
-More formally, we show that even if the paths of Chinese imports $(D_{g,1},D_{g,2})$ are randomly assigned, $\widehat{\beta}$ estimates a non-convex combination of the effects of imports in 1999 and 2007, where the 1999 effect receives a weight equal to $-0.30$.
-Then, if both effects are negative but the 2007 effect is more negative, $\widehat{\beta}$ can be more negative than both effects.
+For instance, Chinese imports might become more substitutable to US production, as Chinese firms increase their value added \citep{chor2021growing}.
+Then, consider an industry $h$ with high imports $D_{h,1}$ in 1999, and an industry $\ell$ with low imports $D_{\ell,1}$.
+As $S_2<S_1<0$, $D_{\ell,1}<D_{h,1}\Rightarrow D_{h,1}(S_2-S_1)<D_{\ell,1}(S_2-S_1)$.
+Then, even if industries' imports do not change from 1999 to 2007 (i.e. $h$ keeps importing $D_{h,1}$, and $\ell$ keeps importing $D_{\ell,1}$), industry $h$ will experience a larger employment decrease than industry $\ell$.
+Therefore, due to the correlation between $\Delta D_g$ on $D_{g,1}$, the FD regression will mistakenly attribute to $\Delta D_g$ decreases in employment that would have happened without any import change, leading it to overestimate (in absolute value) the effect of those imports.

+Then, we show that even if the paths of Chinese imports $(D_{g,1},D_{g,2})$ are randomly assigned, $\widehat{\beta}$ estimates a non-convex combination of the effects of imports in 1999 and 2007, where the 1999 effect receives a weight equal to $-0.30$: assuming that Chinese imports are randomized is not enough to ensure that $\widehat{\beta}$ is weakly causal.